-Asthma is a chronic disease.
+Asthma is a long-lasting health problem.
 It is a change in how the lining of the airways of the lungs work.
 Asthma makes the airways narrow and makes it hard to breathe.

 Copyright © Nucleus Medical Media, Inc.

 The exact cause is not known.
 It is likely a mix of genetics and the environment.

 Some things trigger symptoms in people with asthma, such as pollen, mold, and pet dander.
 It causes a reaction that makes it hard to breathe.

 Things that may raise the risk of asthma are:

 Some people may have mild asthma with few flare-ups.
 Others may have a severe asthma all the time.
 Symptoms may be: